-2.2 Continuation of the self-purification by higher order links of the food chain, and the influence of the phototrophic organisms reason, they become new pollutants, which can result in a new growth of bacteria /34/.
-However, the pollutants, after their conversion into bacterial mass, are no longer in the dissolved state, so that they can be filtered off or sedimented The effectiveness of the conversion, measured as the out. ratio of the chemical oxygen demand of the produced biomass (see Section 4.2) to the chemical oxygen demand of the eliminated material usually lies between 10 and 60% /19,66,81/. biomass would decrease very slowly in the following due 'she to endogeneous respiration; the death rate would become significant only relatively late /85/.
+2.2 Continuation of the self-purification by higher order links of the food chain, and the influence of the phototrophic organisms

+After the total elimination of the pollutants from the river water, the self-purification process cannot be considered finished, because a large amount of energy produced by the degradation has been used to produce new bacterial mass; part of the pollutants even have been directly integrated into the biomass.
+Should the bacteria die for any reason, they become new pollutants, which can result in a new growth of bacteria [34].
+However, the pollutants, after their conversion into bacterial mass, are no longer in the dissolved state, so that they can be filtered off or sedimented The effectiveness of the conversion, measured as the out. ratio of the chemical oxygen demand of the produced biomass (see Section 4.2) to the chemical oxygen demand of the eliminated material usually lies between 10 and 60% [19,66,81].
+The biomass would decrease very slowly in the following due to endgeneous respiration; the death rate would become significant only relatively late [85].
 Normally, the selfpurification process develops considerably faster, because the bacteria are consumed by protozoa; this already occurs during the bacterial degradation of the pollutants.